Battery electric multiple unit: Cuba

 In 1912, the United Railways of Havana ordered a battery railcar by Thomas Edison and Ralph H. Beach.

 Croatia

 For the needs of the national railway company Croatian Railways the KONČAR Group and their subdivision of KONČAR – Electric Vehicles is developing units of BEMU and BMU.
 First units entered use in 2025, with BEMU in May 2025, and BMU in September 2025.
 BEMU units, capacity of 304 passengers, seating 157, have a possibility to run on overhead line 25kV/50 Hz or on battery power with 631 kWh of storage.
 BMU units, capacity of 216 passengers, seating 113, run on battery power with 736 kWh of storage.
 Manufacturer also provides charging stations with 1MW power output.

 Denmark

-From the end of 2020, Stadler FLIRT Akku battery trains will be trialled on two lines, the 25 km Helsingør to Hillerød line in Northern Sjælland, and the 18 km Lemvig line in Northwestern Julland.
-The trains will be operational in 2024.
+From the end of 2020, Stadler FLIRT Akku battery trains would be trialled on two lines, the 25 km Helsingør to Hillerød line in Northern Sjælland, and the 18 km Lemvig line in Northwestern Julland.
+The trains were planned for 2024, but the Lemvig Line started operating the first Siemens Mireo battery train in late 2025.